 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Submit Online Inquiry

 Contact Information by County

-distributed throughout the upper portions of the Winnebago, Shellrock, Wapsipinicon, Turkey, Maquoketa, and Misssissippi rivers in northeast Iowa and scattered populations exist in northwest, central, and east-central streams
+Throughout the upper portions of the Winnebago, Shellrock, Wapsipinicon, Turkey, Maquoketa, and Misssissippi Rivers in northeast Iowa.
+Scattered populations in northwest, central, and east-central streams.

-The southern redbelly dace inhabits the clean, cool headwaters of small streams.
+The Southern Redbelly Dace lives in the clean, cool headwaters of small streams.
 It is a secretive fish seeking escape cover under overhanging banks or other structures.
-This fish is closely associated with permanent spring flows, which also provide micro-habitat for the scattered populations away from northeast Iowa.
+Permanent spring flows provide micro-habitat for the scattered populations away from northeast Iowa.